raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

-# How to boot from a USB Mass Storage Device on a Raspberry Pi 3
+# How to boot from a USB Mass Storage Device on a Raspberry Pi

-This tutorial explains how to boot your Raspberry Pi 3 from a USB mass storage device such as a flash drive or USB hard disk.
+This tutorial explains how to boot your Raspberry Pi from a USB mass storage device such as a flash drive or USB hard disk.
 Be warned that this feature is experimental and does not work with all USB mass storage devices.
 See [this blog post](https://www.raspberrypi.org/blog/pi-3-booting-part-i-usb-mass-storage-boot/) from Gordon Hollingworth for an explanation of why some USB mass storage devices don't work, as well as some background information.

+**USB boot is available on the Raspberry Pi 3B and the Raspberry Pi 3B+ only.**

 ## Program USB Boot Mode

+The Raspberry Pi 3+ is able to boot from USB without any changes, but the Raspberry Pi 3 requires the USB boot bit to be set in the OTP (one time programmmble) memory.
+If you are using a Raspberry Pi 3+ please go to the next section.

-Before a Raspberry Pi 3 will boot from a mass storage device, it needs to be booted from an SD card with a config option to enable USB boot mode.
-This will set a bit in the OTP (One Time Programmable) memory in the Raspberry Pi SoC that will enable booting from a USB mass storage device.
+To enable the USB boot bit, the Raspberry Pi 3 needs to be booted from an SD card with a config option to enable USB boot mode.

 Once this bit has been set, the SD card is no longer required.
 Note that any change you make to the OTP is permanent and cannot be undone.

 You can use any SD card running Raspbian or Raspbian Lite to program the OTP bit.
 If you don't have such an SD card then you can install Raspbian or Raspbian Lite in the normal way - see [installing images](../../../installation/installing-images/README.md).